rohanmahy/ietf-drafts/mahy-mls-selfremove/draft-mahy-mls-selfremove.md

 .# Abstract

-This document describes the SelfRemove Message Layer Security (MLS) Proposal, which improves handling of a client removing itself from an MLS group.
+This document describes the SelfRemove Message Layer Security (MLS) Proposal type, which improves handling of a client removing itself from an MLS group.

 {mainmatter}